greenarmor/datu/docs/ARCHITECTURE.md

   * *Tier 0 (Core)* – National audit commissions, central banks.
   * *Tier 1* – Regional governments, accredited CSOs.
   * *Tier 2* – Citizen auditors with delegated stakes.
+    *In this context “delegated stakes” refers to non-custodial accountability weight that higher-tier institutions assign to trusted citizen auditors; no personal financial collateral is required.*
+    *Technical flow*: (1) a citizen registers their wallet DID and compliance credentials via the `AccountabilityScores` module; (2) a higher-tier institution signs a `delegateAccountability()` Soroban transaction that locks a quota of its validator weight to the citizen’s auditor address without transferring custody; (3) the delegation is recorded on-chain as metadata consumed by Stellar Core when building quorum slices, so the citizen node can vote with the delegated weight; (4) delegators can revoke or rotate the delegation with a `reclaimAccountability()` transaction, instantly removing the borrowed weight from the citizen’s node if misbehavior is detected.
+The citizen’s wallet therefore acts as the key pair for signing audit attestations while institutional capital remains in place.
+    *Transparency Units stay with the delegating institution—citizen auditors need only maintain a verified wallet; they never escrow or control the underlying TU balances that back the delegated accountability weight.*
 * Quorum slices require representation from at least two tiers to ratify a ledger close.
 * Upgrade proposals submitted via `GovernanceVoting` contract with on-chain ballot and audit trail.